s-pyadyshev/beat-em-up-world/README.md

 <br>
 Inspired by <a href="http://www.punchpedia.com">PunchPedia</a>.
 All copyrights (Punchpedia game reviews, descriptions end everything what was taken from it) are belong to <a href="http://www.dronami.com/">Dronami Games</a>.
 Check out his site NOW!

-Stack: React, Redux, creat-react-app, react-router, stylelint, prettier, swiper, react-popper-tooltip, , Scss.
+Stack: React, Redux, creat-react-app, react-router, stylelint, prettier, swiper, react-popper-tooltip, Disqus, Scss.
 <br>
 API (JSON)
 <a href="https://github.com/s-pyadyshev/beat-em-ups-api">https://github.com/s-pyadyshev/beat-em-ups-api</a>